taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/01-redux-patterns.md

 Redux embraces the functional programming style.
 Your functions are pure and you don't have to worry about any side-effects.
 A function always returns the same output for the same input.
 Such functions are easy to test, because you only have to give them an input and expect the output because there is a no side-effect guarantee.
 That's the perfect fit for unut tests, isn't it?
 In conclusion, it makes stata management testing when build with Redux a pleasure.

-In Redux you have different groups of functions: action creators, reducers, selectors.
+In Redux, you have different groups of functions: action creators, reducers, selectors.
 For each of these groups, you can see a pattern for their input and output.
 These can be applied to a test pattern which can be used as blueprint for a unit test for each group of functions.

 Input Pattern: